-- 1. Public Education - a.
+1. Public Education

+- a.
 BVGCD shall conduct water conservation public education through its adopted Water Conservation Plan and may adopt additional water conservation public education strategies; and - b.
-The District shall keep up-to-date drought information on its Palmer Drought Severity Index and other helpful drought indicators. - 2.
-Permit Holders' Compliance of Drought Contingency Plans
+The District shall keep up-to-date drought information on its Palmer Drought Severity Index and other helpful drought indicators-on its website. - 2.-Permit Holders' Compliance of Drought Contingency Plans